• Skip to primary navigation

 So instead of taking the easy route, open that package before you freeze it and instead, put 1 or 2 slices per person into a gallon baggy (or vacuum seal bag.)

-So when the mood strikes and you want to cook it- its already portioned and thereby stretched. –save the grease if you are a cast iron fan, it’s a great way to keep your pan seasoned.
+When the mood strikes and you want to cook it- it's already portioned and thereby stretched. –save the grease if you are a cast iron fan, it’s a great way to keep your pan seasoned.

 #5 Work With Pork Sausage